GeorgeTsianakas/privateschool/README.md

 	b.
 Trainer, view the list of the Students and mark any assignments
 	c.
 Head Master, create any courses needed, appoint the trainer(s) and the students under each of the courses, appoint assignments to each of the courses
-3. The login system must implement persistence and security along with password hashing
+3. The login system must implement persistence and security along with password hashing Specifically, each role must be able to do the following:
+	a.
+Student
+		i.
+See his / her daily Schedule per Course ii.
+See the dates of submission of the Assignments per Course iii.
+Submit any Assignments
+	b.
+Trainer
+		i.
+View all the Courses he / she is enrolled ii.
+View all the Students per Course iii.
+View all the Assignments per Student per Course iv.
+Mark all the Assignments per Student per Course
+	c.
+Head Master
+		i.
+CRUD on Courses
+		ii.
+CRUD on Students
+		iii.
+CRUD on Assignments
+		iv.
+CRUD on Trainers
+		v.
+CRUD on Students per Courses
+		vi.
+CRUD on Trainers per Courses
+		vii.
+CRUD on Assignments per Courses
+		viii.
+CRUD on Schedule per Courses
 ## Technologies used
 * JDBC
 * MySQL